-OE’s annual December concert will feature French and German operatic highlights by Gounod, Saint-Saëns, Bizet, Strauss, and more.
-OE welcomes sopranos Mathilda Edge and Liv Redpath, contralto Lauren Decker, tenor Jonathan Johnson, baritones Evan Bravos and student spotlight Miles Wadlington, harpist Caroline Robinson, and pianist Joseph Welch.
+OE’s annual December concert featured operatic highlights by Gounod, Saint-Saëns, Bizet, Strauss, and more.
+OE welcomed sopranos Mathilda Edge and Liv Redpath, contralto Lauren Decker, tenor Jonathan Johnson, baritones Evan Bravos and student spotlight Miles Wadlington, harpist Caroline Robinson, and pianist Joseph Welch.

 Baritone & Student Spotlight

-OE celebrates its debut on the SIUE Arts & Issues series with the music of Saint-Saens, Offenbach, Bizet, Gounod, Strauss, Cilea, and more.
-Guest artists will perform a program that highlights their favorite arias, opera's great hits, and holiday classics.
+OE celebrated its debut on the SIUE Arts & Issues series with the music of Saint-Saens, Offenbach, Bizet, Gounod, Strauss, and more.
+Guest artists performed a program that highlights their favorite arias, opera's great hits, and holiday classics.

-Operatic selections will be performed in their original languages.
+Operatic selections were performed in their original languages.

 90 minutes of music, with an intermission.